 Doctoral, Masters, or Undergraduate Studies

-- The request to conduct a research study in Conroe ISD (CISD) should be submitted to the office of the Deputy Superintendent prior to the researcher finalizing his/her topic of study.
+- The request to conduct a research study in Conroe ISD (CISD) should be submitted to the office of the Assistant Superintendent for Teaching & Learning prior to the researcher finalizing his/her topic of study.

-- CISD requires the following information be submitted to the Deputy Superintendent for consideration by the Research Review Committee:
+- CISD requires the following information be submitted to the Assistant Superintendent for Teaching & Learning for consideration by the Research Review Committee: